Azure/azure-iot-sdk-node/digitaltwins/samples/readme.md

 **device** contains all the samples for the `azure-iot-digitaltwins-device` package to create an Azure IoT Plug-and-Play device client:

 - Implement interfaces and instantiate them as interface instances for this device
-- register this device, with its capability model and interface instances using the `DigitalTwinClient` class.
+- register this device, with its Model ID and interface instances using the `DigitalTwinClient` class.
 - send telemetry, act on commands, receive writable property updates and report property changes.

 Please refer to the [device samples readme](./device/readme.md) for more details.